fukaraadam-workspace/chrome-extension-nextjs-template/packages/app-ui/README.md

 ## Usage

 - Regular Next.js commands can be used to run application as a web app.
-Run `npx http-server ./out` after build to serve static export.
+Run `serve out` or `npx http-server ./out` after build to serve static export.
 - Api types can be automatically generated from swagger with `npm run utility:api-codegen` command.
 - Favicon can be generated with `npm run utility:icon-generator` command.